lukejkelly/TraitLab/README.md

 ## Requirements

 TraitLab runs in Matlab.
-The lateral transfer and coupling methods use functions in additional Matlab toolboxes; see their README files for details.
+The lateral transfer and coupling methods use functions in additional Matlab toolboxes; see the README files in the corresponding folders for details.

 Please get in touch if you have any issues.